 There is one big caveat, however, which can catapult your retirement savings to the next level: the spousal exemption.

-If you’re married and your spouse earns income from your business, he or she also can contribute up to the $19,500 elective deferral limit — and you can put in up to another 25% of your compensation as a profit-sharing contribution.
-That means your total contribution limit could effectively double from $58,000 to $116,000.
+If you’re married and your spouse earns income from your business, he or she also can contribute up to the $20,500 elective deferral limit — and you can put in up to another 25% of your compensation as a profit-sharing contribution.
+That means your total contribution limit could effectively double from $61,000 to $122,000.
+Learn more about maxing out your 410(k) to get the most out of your solo-k plan.

-Now that we’re clear about how much money you can put into your solo-k, let’s talk about the most important part: taking it out again.
+Now that we’re clear about how much money you can put into your individual 401(k), let’s talk about the most important part: taking it out again.

 As is the case with a regular 401(k) plan, there are strict rules governing when you can (and must) make withdrawals, and there are penalties in place for those who withdraw their assets early.